AutoInsurance.com is supported by commissions from providers listed on our site. Read our Editorial Guidelines.

 Non-Owners Insurance

 If you’re a new driver who doesn’t own a vehicle, it may still be wise to purchase auto insurance.
-Some states even require it.
+Some states require insurance to get a license, even if you don’t own a car.
 This type of policy is known as non-owner car insurance, and it’s good to consider if any of the following is true:

 • You drive rental or Zipcar vehicles.